dannywade/dnac-sidekick/README.md

 eyJhbGciOiJS.....
 ```

 *IMPORTANT:* Please make sure to generate the bearer token using the `dnac-sidekick login` command *AFTER* setting the necessary environment variables.
-Once the token is generated, don't forget to set it as an evironment variable as well.
+Once the token is generated, don't forget to set it as an environment variable as well.

 ```
-Unix/MacOS
 export DNAC_TOKEN=<token>

-Windows
-set DNAC_TOKEN=<token>
 ```

 ## Usage